Andrew Flintoff: 2006–07 Ashes series

 After his previous stint as captain in the Test series against India, Flintoff returned as captain of the England team for the eagerly anticipated 2006-07 Ashes series in Australia.
 The series turned out to be a humiliating one for Flintoff, leading his side to five straight losses and thus losing the Ashes after having held them for the shortest time in history.
 In addition, he presided over England's worst ever defeat in an Ashes series, equalling the 1921 whitewash at the hands of the Warwick Armstrong-led Australian team in the wake of World War I.

 Flintoff's own play in the 2006–07 series, both bowling and at the crease, was generally deemed disappointing.
-He made only two scores over 50 in the series, his best bowling figures were 4–99 in the first innings of the First Test in Brisbane, and he failed to take five wickets in a match.
+He made only two scores over 50 in the series, his best bowling figures being 4–99 in the first innings of the First Test in Brisbane, and he failed to take five wickets in a match.
 Flintoff played in only one first-class game in the lead up to the series.
 He was initially undone by Australia's excellent seam bowling but his batting improved throughout the series as he got more match practice.
 A persistent ankle injury prevented Flintoff from bowling long spells at full pace and Australia's batsmen took advantage of this.
 According to Nasser Hussain during the tour he also had three or four warnings for inappropriate behaviour and binge drinking, including arriving hung over for a training session.

 Flintoff also captained England for several of the subsequent 2006–07 Commonwealth Bank Series One Day International matches.
 Michael Vaughan's return from knee surgery was cut short by a hamstring injury and he was only able to play two matches, leaving Flintoff in charge for the remaining games.
 England qualified in the last game of eight group matches for the best-of-three finals against Australia, but reversed their poor form on tour with a 2–0 series win in the finals.

 Flintoff contributed significantly with the ball in both matches, taking three wickets in the first match and allowing only 10 runs off five overs in the second as Australia chased a reduced total in a rain-hit match.